 2. My man, D. He’s such a treasure.
 We’ve been through so much together after 9 1/2 years.
-He saw me through a few bouts of deep depression and he survived a near-death experience and brain injury.
+He saw me through a few bouts of deep depression and he survived a near-death experience.
 Having been engaged for almost 2 years now, we’ve finally set a wedding date to step forward in our new chapter together.

 3. Cartoons.
 My personal faves are How to Train Your Dragon, the Toy Story series and Monsters Inc. Oh, and then there’s Despicable Me.
 I love those minions!
 I could so do with some myself!
 I can’t wait for the Minions Movie (check out the trailer – it just made me cack myself).

 4. Road trips.
 The open road, a full tank of petrol, the windows wound down, balmy air blowing in my hair, and the music up loud.
 Perfect.

 5. Puppies.
 There’s just something about puppies!
 I’ve never met a puppy I didn’t like, and I so love giving them raspberries on their little pink bellies!
 A side note: I find people who don’t like puppies very suspicious.

 6. Travel.
 There’s nothing like hitting the pavement in an unknown city, exploring the sites, sounds and beyond by foot.
 Man I have itchy feet and the thought of not going anywhere until sometime in 2016 is unfathomable!

 7. My nieces.
 Such beautiful little ranga girls who are growing up way too fast.
 Hugs from my nieces make me incredibly happy, and the mere thought of them brings a smile to my dial!